stonepros/stone/doc/rbd/iscsi-target-cli-manual-install.rst

 2. Install Git
 ==============

-In order to install all the packages needed to run iSCSI with Ceph, you need to download them directly from their repository by using Git.
+In order to install all the packages needed to run iSCSI with Stone, you need to download them directly from their repository by using Git.
 On CentOS/RHEL execute:

 ::